TEST-TASKS-COLLECTION/RabbitMQ_train/README.md

 - `channel.queue_declare(queue='task_queue', durable=True)`
   - RabbitMQ doesn't allow you to redefine an existing queue with different parameters and will return an error to any program that tries to do that.
 And that's why I didn't use `hello` there

+### Message Persistence

+- we can mark our messages as persistent by `properties=pika.BasicProperties(delivery_mode = pika.spec.PERSISTENT_DELIVERY_MODE))` when doing our publishing
+- this doesn't fully guarantee that a msg won't be lost.
+Although it'll tell RabbitMQ to save the msg to a disk, *there's still a short time window when RabbitMQ has accepted a message and hasn't saved it yet*
+- Also, RabbitMQ doesn't do fsync(2) for every message -- it may be just saved to cache and not really written to the disk

+## Fair Dispatch

+- RabbitMQ just dispatches a message when the message enters the queue.
+It doesn't look at the number of unacknowledged messages for a consumer.
+So a worker might be constantly busy and the other one does hardly any work.
+- To make sure that the messages are equally divided i.e message gets dispatched to a free worker when another is busy.
+- `channel.basic_qos(prefetch_count=1)` don't dispatch a new message to a worker until it has processed and acknowledged the previous one.
+Instead, it will dispatch it to the next worker that is not still busy
+- If all the workers are busy then the queue can fill up.
+We will want to keep an eye on that, and maybe add more workers, or use [message TTL](https://www.rabbitmq.com/ttl.html)

 ## Useful Commands

 - `rabbitmqctl list_queues` inside the container to see how many messages are in the queues along with their name